Youth Action Fund

 What do you mean by youth-led initiatives?

-Laidlaw prioritizes projects that are envisioned, developed and implemented by young people (30 inclusive and under).
+Laidlaw funds projects that are envisioned, developed, led, and implemented by young people (30 and under, at time of application).
 The image below presents eight levels of youth participation that start from manipulation and tokenism at the lower rungs, to full participation at the top.
-Laidlaw focuses groups within Rung 7 and 8, with a stronger preference for 7.
+Youth Action Fund focuses on groups within Rung 7, meaning little to no input from adults - e.g., only paying salaries and honoraria for youth (30 and under), no projects that are adult-directed or ideated where youth only implement or participate, and no projects that don’t have enough Black and Indigenous youth with lived experiences of the system(s).

 We got funding from Laidlaw before, does this affect our new grant application?

-Every application is evaluated on merits.
-Previous Laidlaw funding has no bearing on new applications unless you have an active grant (an ongoing project), and you’re seeking support for the same project and activities.
+Applications are evaluated on merits.
+Previous Laidlaw funding has no bearing on new applications unless you are a current grantee, and you’re seeking support for the same project and activities.
 If that’s the case, you’ll need to communicate clearly how your new application will build on your learnings from the previous project.

 What do you mean by the justice, child welfare, and education systems?